Hamzael-qorch180/elainav5/README.md

 ### 📮 Terms & conditions
 1. Don't sell this script!
 2. Appreciate the Developer, don't admit that you are the developer!
-3. if you have this script without obfuscated code then use it wisely, don't sell/claim to be a developer and don't share it arbitrarily!
+3. If you have this script without obfuscated code then use it wisely, don't sell/claim to be a developer and don't share it arbitrarily!
 4. Don't misuse this script!

 You are a developer?